Discover global hiring strategies from leading recruitment platforms

 The number of shareholders varies from one company to another and depends on the type of business entity you establish.
 There can be unlimited shareholders in private and public LLCs.
 For partnership businesses as well, the number of partners can be unlimited.

 There has to be at least one director for a partnership company and a private limited company in Norway.
 On the other hand, a public limited liability company should have at least three directors.
 In the case of corporate assembly, five directors are required.
+Having a dedicated and experienced team is crucial to ensure compliance and proper management throughout the process.

 Types of Business Structures in Norway